smartalex24/overtime-app/README.md

 - x Update the styles for forms

 ## Refrator TODOS:
-- Refractor user asociation integration test in post spec
+- Refractor posts/_form for admin user with status